Junyuan-Zhang/Inverse-Laplace-Gaver-Stehfest/README.md

 ## 🧠 Algorithm Details

 ### Numerical Inverse Laplace Transform
-The solver implements the Weeks method for numerical inverse Laplace transformation:
+The solver implements the Gaver-Stehfest algorithm for numerical inverse Laplace transformation:

 ```
 f(t) = (ln(2)/t) * Σ(i=1 to n) Vi(n,i) * F(i*ln(2)/t)
 ```

 Where:
-- `Vi(n,i)` are coefficient functions computed using factorials
+- `Vi(n,i)` are Stehfest coefficient functions computed using factorials
 - `F(s)` is the target function in Laplace domain
-- `n` is the number of terms in the summation
+- `n` is the number of terms in the summation (typically even)
 - `t` is the time value

 ### MPI Parallelization Strategy